 Results

-Here we present the results of simulation studies comparing the statistical power of variance loci analysis, and contemporary methods in terms of selecting the correct GxE candidate SNP, followed by the results of GxE enrichment analysis on empirical data of UKBB and PEGS, the findings of functional enrichment analysis, and the GxE interaction between type 2 diabetes gene ABCB7 and exposure to inks and tonners.
+We performed a series of simulations to compare the statistical power of variance loci analysis/curve upwardness test (VLA) and other widely used methods for selecting candidate SNPs for GxE interactions, namely, the double linear model (DLM), deviation regression model (DRM), Levene’s robust test (LVT), and double generalized linear model (DGLM).
+We performed GxE enrichment analysis using empirical data from UKBB and PEGS and functional enrichment analysis.
+This section outlines the results of these analyses and discusses GxE interactions between ABCB7, which is linked with type 2 diabetes, and exposure to printing inks and toner.

 Simulation

-In each simulation repeat we generated vectors of environment and covariate from normal, and drew genotype form an actual SNP randomly picked from the 1000 Genomes Project Phase 3 (Consortium 2012; Consortium and others 2015) with an MAF≥0.01 and a varying sample size between from 24 and 216.
+We ran 20,000 repeats for each of three scenarios.
+For each simulation repeat, we generated vectors of the environment and covariates with a normal distribution and selected a genotype from an actual SNP randomly picked from Phase 3 of the 1000 Genomes Project (Consortium 2012; Consortium and others 2015) with an MAF≥0.01 and a sample size varying from 24 to 216.
+In all scenarios, we fixed the alpha to 0.05, where the null was rejected if the p-value was less than 0.05.

-We treat the phenotype additively, as the sum of strong covariate effect, weak genotype main effect, possible environmental main effect, and possible GxE effect.
-We consider scenarios of (1) pure GxE effect or (2) coexisting environmental and GxE effect, both give rise to additive variance loci.
-For comparison, we also let (3) the genotype directly affect the phenotypic variance in log scale, giving rise to multiplicative variance loci.
-Rejecting the null (i.e., declaring a SNP a GxE candidate) in all three scenarios contribute to a method’s true positive rates, or power.
+We treated phenotypes additively, as the sum of a strong covariate effect, weak genotype main effect, possible environmental main effect, and possible GxE effect.
+Both a pure GxE effect (scenario 1) and a GxE effect co-occurring with an environmental main effect (scenario 3) gave rise to additive variance loci.
+For comparison, we let the genotype directly affect the phenotypic variance in log scale (scenario 3), which gave rise to multiplicative variance loci.
+For each scenario, we also simulated a corresponding null scenario by zeroing out the GxE effect (the additive variance loci in scenarios 1 and 2) or the genetic effect on the logged phenotypic variance (the multiplicative variance loci in scenario 3).
 Next, for each of the scenarios, we simulate a corresponding null scenario by zeroing out the GxE effect (additive variance loci in (1) and (2)) or the genetic effect on logged phenotypic variance (multiplicative variance loci in (2)), rejecting the null in these latter scenarios add to a method’s false positive rate, or type 1 error.

-We compared five statistical tests, namely, the simplest double linear model (DLM), the proposed variance locus analysis / curve upwardness test (VLA), deviation regression model (DRM), Levene’s robust test (LVT), and double generalized linear model (DGLM).
-We ran 20,000 repeats for each scenario.
-In all scenarios, we fixed the size of test to 0.05, that is, rejecting the null if the p-value is less than 0.05.
-A test is superior if it exerts higher true positive rate (power) while controlling the false positive rate (type 1 error), therefore, we treat net positive rate, that is, true positive minus false positive rate, as an overall measure of performance.
+For all three original scenarios, rejecting the null (i.e., declaring an SNP a GxE candidate) increased a method’s true positive rate, or power.
+For the corresponding null scenarios, rejecting the null increased a method’s false positive rate, or type 1 error.
+A test was considered superior if it exerted a high true positive rate (power) while controlling the false positive rate (type 1 error).
+Accordingly, we used the net positive rate (i.e., the true positive rate minus the false positive rate) as an overall measure of performance.

+Results

-In this section, we report the false positive and net positive rate regarding additive variance loci (scenario (1) and (2) and null) that motivated VLA’s upwardness test.
-The full reports with false positive rate and multiplicative variance loci (scenarios (3)) are available in supplement 1.
+In this section, we report the false positive and net positive rates for additive variance loci (scenarios 1 and 2 and all three null scenarios) that motivated the VLA upwardness test.
+The full results, including false positive rates and values for multiplicative variance loci (scenario 3) are available in the supplement.

-Figure 4a shows the performance for Gaussian phenotypes, where all tests controlled the false positive rates except DGLM with same samples (panel 1 and 3).
-When variance loci were induced by pure GxE, VLA gave the highest performance in detecting candidate SNPs (red solid line in panel 2).
-With coexisting environmental main effect, VLA is less sensitive than others (panel 4).
+For Gaussian phenotypes, all the methods except DGLM controlled the false positive rate with the same samples (panels 1 and 3 of Figure 4a).
+When variance loci were induced by pure GxE effects, VLA had the best performance in detecting candidate SNPs (solid red line in panel 2 of Figure 4a).
+However, with a co-occurring environmental main effect, VLA had poorer performance than the other methods (panel 4 of Figure 4a).